Artwork at the World Trade Center (1973–2001): Bent Propeller (1970) by Alexander Calder

-The lobby of 7 World Trade Center, Bent Propeller can be seen as the red sculpture to the left of the pedestrian bridge.

 The sculpture was commissioned by the Port Authority of New York and New Jersey in 1969 and installed in 1970 at the World Trade Center in New York City.

 The sculpture was heavily damaged in the collapse of 7 World Trade Center, where the sculpture was located.
 Only around 40 percent of the sculpture was recovered from the site after the attacks.
 With not enough of the original remaining for a restoration, the recovered elements were stored by the Calder Foundation.
 Today, a portion of the sculpture can be found at the National September 11 Memorial & Museum.

 The Sphere (1971) by Fritz Koenig

 The Sphere, located in the center of the plaza.

 The world's largest bronze sculpture of modern times stood between the Twin Towers on the Austin J. Tobin Plaza of the World Trade Center in New York City from 1972 until the September 11 attacks.
-The work, weighing more than 20 tons, was the only remaining work of art to be recovered largely intact from the ruins of the collapsed Twin Towers.
+The work, weighing more than 20 tons, was the only work of public art to be recovered largely intact from the ruins of the collapsed Twin Towers.
 After being dismantled and stored near a hangar at John F. Kennedy International Airport, the sculpture was the subject of the 2001 documentary Koenig's Sphere.
 Since then, the bronze sphere has become a memorial for the attacks.

 The sculpture was installed in Battery Park between 2002 and 2017, when the Port Authority of New York and New Jersey moved it to Liberty Park, overlooking the September 11 Memorial and its original location.
 The sculpture, rededicated at its permanent location on August 16, 2017, has been kept in the badly damaged condition it was found in after the September 11 attacks.